szymonpilszak/jenkins-pipeline-python-codewars/README.md

 ## How it works

 1. **Local Jenkins** runs the pipeline with Python 3.10 and unittests.
+Screenshots of Jenkins builds can be added to the repository manually for documentation.
-2. **Screenshots** of Jenkins builds are attached to commits for documentation.
+2. **Screenshots** of Jenkins builds are added to the repository manually for documentation.
 3. **GitHub Actions** runs the same tests automatically on push and pull requests to `main`.